HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 > React Router is a complete routing library for React.
 React Router keeps your UI in sync with the URL.
 It has a simple API with powerful features like lazy code loading, dynamic route matching, and location transition handling built right in.
 Make the URL your first thought, not an after-thought.

-This is what React Router does best, it abstracts away the complex logic and make your routing declarative (like React).
-This opens up your ability to create more intuitive application with React.
+This is what React Router does best, it abstracts away the complex logic and makes your routing declarative (like React).
+This opens up your ability to create more intuitive applications with React.

 For this README we will be building our first Component routes as a Code Along